Data Attribution for Text-to-Image Models by Unlearning Synthesized Images: Introduction

 Data attribution for text-to-image generation aims to identify which training images ``influenced'' a given output.
-The black-box nature of state-of-the-art image generation models~\cite{nichol2021glide,rombach2021highresolution,ramesh2022hierarchical,yu2022scaling,saharia2022photorealistic,gafni2022make,kang2023scaling,pchang2023muse}, together with the enormous datasets required \cite{schuhmann2022laion}, makes it extremely challenging to understand the contributions of individual training images.
+The black-box nature of modern image generation models~\cite{nichol2021glide,rombach2021highresolution,ramesh2022hierarchical,yu2022scaling,saharia2022photorealistic,gafni2022make,kang2023scaling,pchang2023muse}, together with the enormous datasets required \cite{schuhmann2022laion}, makes it extremely challenging to understand the contributions of individual training images.
 Although generative models can, at times, replicate training data~\cite{carlini2023extracting,somepalli2022diffusion}, they typically create samples distinct from any specific training image.

 We believe that a counterfactual definition of ``influence'' best matches the intuitive goal of attribution~\cite{georgiev2023journey,koh2017understanding}.
-Specifically, we say that a collection of training images is influential for a given output image if: removing those images from the training set and then retraining from scratch makes the model unable to generate the synthesized image.
+Specifically, a collection of training images is influential for a given output image if removing those images from the training set and then retraining from scratch makes the model unable to reproduce the same synthesized image.
 Unfortunately, directly searching for the most influential images according to this definition is computationally infeasible since it would require training an exponentially large number of new models from scratch.

 Hence, practical influence estimation requires effective approximations.
 For example, many approaches replace retraining with a closed-form approximation, computed separately for each training image~\cite{georgiev2023journey,zheng2023intriguing,hampel1974influence,koh2017understanding,park2023trak}.
 For text-to-image attribution, these methods are outperformed by simple matching of off-the-shelf image features \cite{caron2021emerging}.
-Wang \etal~\cite{wang2023evaluating} use customization to study the effect of training a model towards an exemplar, but find limited generalization to the general large-scale training case.
+Wang \etal~\cite{wang2023evaluating} use model customization~\cite{kumari2022customdiffusion} to study the effect of training a model towards an exemplar, but find limited generalization to the general large-scale training case.
 We aim for a tractable method that accurately predicts influence according to the counterfactual definition.